The Escape: Chapter Four: The Induction

 "Understood, Watchman.
 Now if you'll excuse me, I have pressing tasks."

 I closed the door and stared at it for a moment.
-No doubt the squad leader would report back to my father in the morning.
+No doubt the squad leader would report back to my father in the morning, if not sooner.
 I would need to make sure they reported something acceptable, which made my stomach turn.

 "What was that?"